uttam-uk/ProjectForIntern/README.md

    Angular CLI (https://angular.io/cli)

 # For Back-end
-install node_moduals : npm install
+   1.install node_moduals : npm install
-Make connection of MongoDB
+   2.Make connection of MongoDB
-Start server : node server.js
+   3.Start server : node server.js

    result : Server Start Successfully !
             Data Base Connected Successfully !

 # For Front-end
-  install node_moduals : npm install
+   1.install node_moduals : npm install
-  npm run start
+   2.npm run start
-  ng serve --open
+   3.ng serve --open

    result : Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/

 # Work Usage
-  To add a new task, click on the "Submit" button and provide the necessary details.
+   1.To add a new task, click on the "Submit" button and provide the necessary details.
-  To edit a task, click on the "Edit" button.
+   2.To edit a task, click on the "Edit" button.
 Make the necessary changes.
-  To delete a task, click on the "Delete" button.
+   3.To delete a task, click on the "Delete" button.